kaleid-liner/T-MAC/README.md

 We currently supports mainstream int4 quantization (e.g., GGUF, GPTQ) on ARM CPU (e.g., M1/M2 Mac, Snapdragon CPUs).

+Install the project from source with `pip install -e .`.

 ### Requirements

 This project used TVM for kernel code-generation and auto-tuning.